nginnever/fileswarm/README.md

 - navigate to http://localhost:8080/ipfs/Qm...

-The application will initialize a user object to track your files and store it in your IPFS db. with a pointer stored in the manager contract for your user account address.
+The application will initialize a user object to track your files and store it in your IPFS database with a pointer stored in the manager contract for your user account address.

 #### Upload

 To upload a file simply click on the file selector and choose a file.
 You will see a Qm... multihash appear as the file is loaded into the application.
-This file is now in the IPFS network.
+This file is now broadcast to the IPFS network.
 Nobody will find this file unless they request it.

 Next choose an amount in Wei (lowest Ether denomination) and then click upload.
 Please allow time for the miners to execute your transaction and your file will appear in the main view.